The 19th century

 But then, perhaps in the years 1935-1937 (when insula III,X was being excavated), or shortly after the Second World War, a new numbering system was introduced.
 The lowest inventory number of this series that I am aware of is 10010, a painting of two birds from the Caseggiato degli Aurighi.
 Above we mentioned a painting from tomb 17-18 in the Porta Laurentina necropolis (inv.
 142), found in 1935.
 Another painting from the same tomb has inv. nr.
 10108 (according to Helbig it was found in 1937, but that must be 1934-1935, see Heinzelmann 2000, 227, tomb B1/C1).
 All paintings with inventory numbers higher than 10010 were taken to the museum and store rooms from this period onwards, either from newly excavated buildings, or from buildings that had been excavated earlier, such as the tombs of the Isola Sacra necropolis.

-Below is a list of the known inventory numbers in this high range, of paintings and one wall-mosaic.
+Below is a list of the known inventory numbers in this high range, of paintings, one stucco relief and one wall-mosaic.
 Note that there are many gaps in the list.

 There are three paintings of which the inventory number is known, but the place of discovery not.
 Inv.
 10012 is particularly interesting because it contains a dated graffito.
 The number suggests that it comes from the Caseggiato degli Aurighi.
 Inv.
 10035 is a painting of a sea-dragon, that has been dated to the first century AD.
 The number suggests that it comes from the Isola Sacra necropolis.
 A painting of a Genius and snakes consists of two fragments, with numbers 10084 and 10106.
 In this case the numbers do not provide a clue.The work by C.C. van Essen